EdmundBenedict/lordcephei.github.io/pages/asaoverview.md

 [Linear augmented wave](/docs/package_overview/#linear-methods-in-band-theory) methods almost invariably construct the basis set inside augmentation spheres from the spherical part of the potential.
 (In the ASA the potential is spherical anyway).
-For a fixed spherical potential, the Schrodinger equation separates into an angular part (whose solutions are spherical harmonics) and a radial part with quantum number _l_.
-Solution to the radial Schrodinger equation (aka "partial wave") <i>&phi;<sub>l</sub></i> and its energy are uniquely determined by the boundary condition at the augmentation radius _s_.
-More precisely, <i>&phi;<sub>l</sub></i> is called a <i>partial wave</i> since it is only a partial solution to the full Schrodinger equation.
+For a fixed spherical potential, the Schr&ouml;dinger equation separates into an angular part (whose solutions are spherical harmonics) and a radial part with quantum number _l_.
+Solution to the radial Schr&ouml;dinger equation (aka "partial wave") <i>&phi;<sub>l</sub></i> and its energy are uniquely determined by the boundary condition at the augmentation radius _s_.
+More precisely, <i>&phi;<sub>l</sub></i> is called a <i>partial wave</i> since it is only a partial solution to the full Schr&ouml;dinger equation.
 Partial waves must be matched to the envelope function at the augmentation sphere radius; the condition that all partial waves match smoothly and differentiably at all surfaces is the quantization condition that determines allowed eigenvalues.
 [Linear methods](/docs/package_overview/#linear-methods-in-band-theory) in fact require the partial wave $$\phi$$ and its energy derivative
 $$\dot\phi$$ (or possibly $$\phi$$ at two different linearization energies.